Travel Insurance

 Many travelers are finding travel insurance well worth the investment.
 The benefits that come with trip insurance are specifically designed to protect travelers in the face of mishaps and interruptions.
 Specifically, keep an eye out for plans with strong trip delay and interruption protection.

 If you purchased travel insurance after the announcement, you are still well protected.
-However, it’s good to keep in mind that purchasing travel insurance last minute can play into your claims experience.
+However, it’s good to keep in mind that purchasing travel insurance at the last minute can play into your claims experience.

-Why Cancel for Any Reason Could Be a Good Add-On
+Why Cancel for Any Reason Insurance is a Good Idea During a Government Shutdown

 Basic trip insurance can help with cancellations and delays, but are limited to those reasons explicitly explained in your plan documents.
 If you decide to cancel your trip due to the government shutdown, your plan might not protect your investment.